Skip to main content

 • Contact Student Health Center – 919-515-2563 – to investigate on-campus medical services.

-*Personalized Transportation Service: Please note personal transportation and travel about campus is the responsibility of each individual.
-NC State is not responsible for providing personalized, door-to-door transportation services for students.
+*Personalized Transportation Service: Please note that personal transportation and travel to and around campus are the responsibility of each individual, regardless of personal situation.
+DRO does not have any personalized, door-to-door transportation services for students with chronic or temporary disabilities.
 All students are able to utilize the accessible resources available on campus, such as the Wolfline, Wolfpack Pickup, and strategic parking.

 Contact NC State Counseling Center for counseling support, assessment, consultation, etc. – 919-515-2423.